ska-sa/mkat-tango/README.rst

 MeerKAT Tango integration and experimentation
 =============================================

-Work relating to the use of tango in MeerKAT and for SKA.
+Work relating to the use of tango in MeerKAT (MKAT) and for SKA.
 This package contains:

 simulators
   Simulators of "real" telescope devices with TANGO interfaces.
 They can be used